KhronosGroup/Vulkan-ValidationLayers/docs/shader_validation.md

                                            -> OpLoad -> OpAccessChain (optional) -> OpVariable (sampler)
 ```

-Both contain a `OpTypeSampledImage` that how we know a `VkSampler` is involved
+Both contain a `OpTypeSampledImage`, which is how we know a `VkSampler` is being used with the variable

 But it is also possible to have the Image and Samplers mix and match